 A “radical jolt” may not be perceived as one when it happens.
 A striking example of that is borrowed from Jared Diamond.
 In the early 15th century, China was foremost in the world in oceangoing trade and exploration.
 In 1433, the outcome of a political power struggle — the causes of which now seem utterly trivial and only historians know of — caused China’s great fleets to be recalled and its shipyards dismantled.
 The country turned inward, away from the world.
-The retreat led to a cascading economic, intellectual and technological stagnation from which China never recovered.
+The retreat led to a cascading economic, intellectual and technological stagnation from which China began to recover in the late 20th century.
 China’s many achievements thus became a historical footnote, and the world was left open to the Europeans.

 Do things get only so bad before they begin to improve again?
 Not necessarily.
 Democracies may achieve stability through self-correction; a kind of pendulum effect rectifies social and political mistakes.
 But democracies are vulnerable: